Quramy/tsuquyomi/README.md

 By the default, type <C-x> <C-o> in insert mode, Tsuquyomi shows completions.

 ### Nav to definition
-Type <C-]> in normal mode, Tsuquyomi navigates to the location where the symbol on the cursor is defined.
+Type <C-]> in normal mode or visual mode, Tsuquyomi navigates to the location where the symbol on the cursor is defined.

 Alternatively, call the Ex comand `:TququyomiDefinition`.

 ### Show references
-Type <C-[> in normal mode, Tsuquyomi shows a list of location where the symbol on the cursor is referenced.
+Type <C-[> in normal mode or visual mode, Tsuquyomi shows a list of location where the symbol on the cursor is referenced.

 Alternatively, call the Ex comand `:TsuquyomiReferences`.